 Barry Lopez is an essayist, author and naturalist who has lived in Oregon since 1968.
 He has traveled extensively in remote and populated parts of the world.
-Lopez is the author of Arctic Dreams, for which he received the National Book Award; Of Wolves and Men, a National Book Award finalist; and eight works of fiction, including Light Action in the Caribbean, Field Notes and Resistance.
+Lopez is the author of Arctic Dreams, for which he received the National Book Award; Of Wolves and Men, a National Book Award finalist; and eight works of fiction, including Light Action in the Caribbean, Field Notes: The Grace Note of the Canyon Wren and Resistance.
 Field Notes and Arctic Dreams were both honored with awards from the independent booksellers of the Northwest.
 Lopez’s essays are collected in two books, Crossing Open Ground and About This Life.
 His most recent book is Home Ground: Language for an American Landscape, a reader’s dictionary of regional landscape terms, which he edited with Debra Gwartney.
 He contributes regularly to Granta, The Georgia Review, Orion, Outside, The Paris Review, Manoa and many other publications.
 Lopez is a recipient of the Award in Literature from the American Academy of Arts and Letters, the John Hay Medal, Guggenheim, Lannan, and National Science Foundation fellowships, Pushcart Prizes in fiction and nonfiction, and other honors.

-Ron Lovell is a former magazine journalist and retired Oregon State University journalism professor whose self-published Thomas Martindale mystery series is now eight books strong.
+Ron Lovell is a former magazine journalist and retired Oregon State University journalism professor whose self-published Thomas Martindale mystery series is now nine books strong.
 The series includes Murder at Yaquina Head; Dead Whales Tell No Tales and Yaquina White.
 A native of Colorado who grew up in California and worked all over the country in his journalism career, Lovell now lives on the Oregon Coast in a small house with a view of the trees and the sea.

 Jim Lynch began writing as a reporter in an Alaskan fishing village.
 As a journalist, he has received the Livingston Award for Young Journalists, among other national honors.
 His first novel, The Highest Tide, was honored by the independent booksellers of the Northwest in 2006, and his second novel, Border Songs, won a 2010 Washington State Book Award.
 Lynch lives with his wife and their daughter in Olympia, Washington.
 He says, “I remain inspired by where I live, overlooking this bay at the southern bottom of Puget Sound …”

 A graduate of Yale University and a Rhodes Scholar at Oxford University, Karl Marlantes served as a Marine in Vietnam, where he was awarded the Navy Cross, the Bronze Star, two Navy Commendation Medals for valor, two Purple Hearts, and ten air medals.
 His debut novel, Matterhorn, was written over the course of thirty years and has been widely hailed as the definitive Vietnam novel.
 It won a 2011 award from the independent booksellers of the Northwest.
-Marlantes lives in rural Washington State.
+Marlantes lives in rural Washington.